gmoyanollc/soi-track-datatype/src/main/resources/documentation/data-model-design.md

 Many times meta-data components are often represented for larger, more general concepts but not their contained smaller, more specific concepts.
 And, the larger, more general concepts may include some general meta-data components for the enrichment of its smaller, more specific concepts.
 However, this approach places the meta-data for the smaller, more specific concepts outside their context.
 This approach may result in the duplication of data, irrelevant dependencies, and wasteful complexities.

 The SOI Track data model enables context-within-context, the containment of meta-data within a data component, through RDFa data components.
 RDFa (Resource Description Framework in Attributes)[https://en.wikipedia.org/wiki/RDFa] is a W3C Recommendation that defines a set of attribute-level data components for linking and expressing facts about data.
 The set of attributes map to the W3C RDF data-model, thereby, enabling the embedding of RDF subject-predicate-object expressions within an XML document.

+###Semantic Triple
-The subject-predicate-object pattern express facts as semantic triples or statements.
-For example, `Military_unit-observed_by-sensor`.
+The subject-predicate-object pattern expresses facts as semantic triples or statements.
+For example, `Sensor/001 hasObserved MilitaryUnit/001` and `MilitaryUnit/001 hasObservation  Position/001`.

 The triple pattern is foundational for W3C SPARQL-enabled (SPARQL Protocol and RDF Query Language)[https://en.wikipedia.org/wiki/SPARQL] analytic and machine learning algorithms consuming large aggregations of facts from various sources.

+###Design Principles
 The SOI Track data model represents RDFa components for each of its data components.
 Each data component may have context enrichments with their context.
-This context-within-context design approach meets the following interoperability design principles and enables their benefits:
+This context-within-context design approach meets the following interoperability design principles and their consequentual benefits:

   * autonomy - data chunk may exist independently
   * self-containment - data chunk may be represented as a whole